conjurdemos/kubernetes/README.md

 # Cluster management

-- 1a_load_container.sh - initial load of Conjur appliance container (see comments in the file for faster procedure using `docker pull`)
+- 1a_load_container.sh - initial load of Conjur appliance container (see comments in the file for faster procedure using `docker pull`).
-- 1b_build_appliance_image.sh - installs authn-k8s into the appliance image
+- 1b_build_appliance_image.sh - installs authn-k8s into the appliance image.
-- 2_startup-conjur-service.sh - sets up master and 2 standbys using yaml files conjur-service directory
+- 2_startup-conjur-service.sh - sets up master and 2 standbys using yaml files conjur-service directory.
+Deploys a `conjur-master` service which uses HAProxy.
+- 3_startup-followers.sh - creates and configures the `conjur-follower` service
-- 3_cluster_failover.sh - fails over to standby pod tagged as synchronous
+- 4_cluster_failover.sh - fails over to standby pod tagged as synchronous.
-- 4_delete_all.sh - deletes entire cluster
+- 5_delete_all.sh - deletes entire cluster.
-- time_sync.sh - used as needed to sync vbox clock with host
+- time_sync.sh - used as needed to sync vbox clock with host.

 # `authn-k8s` scale demo